deepseek-ai/open-infra-index/OpenSourcing_DeepSeek-vLLM/README.md

 - **Limited Maintenance Bandwidth**: As a small research team focused on developing better models, we lack bandwidth to maintain a large open-source project.

-Considering these challenges, we’ve decided to collaborate with the vLLM project as a more sustainable alternative. vLLM stands out for its broad hardware support, extensive model compatibility, and state-of-the-art performance.
+Considering these challenges, we’ve decided to collaborate with the SGLang project and vLLM project as more sustainable alternatives.

+SGLang and vLLM stand out for its broad hardware support, extensive model compatibility, and state-of-the-art performance.
 Its modular architecture gives us confidence that we can adapt and contribute key components from our internal engine to benefit the wider community.

-Moving forward, we will work closely with the vLLM team to:
+Moving forward, we will work closely with the SGLang team and vLLM team to:

 - **Extract Standalone Features**: Modularize and contribute reusable components as independent libraries.
-- **Share Optimizations**: Contribute design improvements and implementation details directly to vLLM.
+- **Share Optimizations**: Contribute design improvements and implementation details directly to SGLang and vLLM.

 We are profoundly grateful for the open-source movement - from operating systems and programming languages to machine learning frameworks and inference engines.
 It’s an honor to contribute to this thriving ecosystem and to see our models